The school year is starting, and that means one thing is certain….ice breakers.

 Instead, find low-pressure activities that involve groups.
 If kids need to talk in front of everyone, give them the chance to think about it, give options, and let them write something down that they can read from to reduce anxiety.

 I’ve been scarred by ice breakers where one person is forced to be in the spotlight…one included putting a person in the middle of a large circle and keeping them there until they could make someone smile, and one asked me to tell a joke in front of like a hundred people.
 WHO THINKS THESE ARE GOOD IDEAS!??
-These are not ice breakers, they’re throwing people in ice cold water and then watching how they struggle.
 Not the best for building relationships and creating a community where students feel comfortable and supported.

 2. Tip #2: Include an activity that will help you to learn names